catornot/kyurid/README.md

 any errors produced by io or rodio will raise errors that you will have to catch with `try` and `catch`

+to **fetch** sounds this plugin starts from the titanfall 2 folder and looks at

+`/R2Northstar/mods` + mod name + `/sounds` + sound name

+this means that currenlty profiles aren't supported and if the mod's folder name changes it wouldn't work too

+the mod name issue can probably be solved by using `NSGetCurrentModName` or not I am not sure how it works.

 # util funcs

 ## KYPlaySoundFile